|

 we relived that experience," Tobey said.
 "Now, we will

 relive it here in Gloucester a second time."
+And as proof of

 their commitment and respect for the fishing community's experience,